archusXIV/mpv-playlists-manager/README.md

 ## Using fzf
 - Two methods are offered here:
-  - If the fzf package is installed it will be used to search and copy audio/video urls from youtube.
+  - If the fzf package is installed it will be used to search and copy audio/video urls from youtube, and to queue up local files.
   - In addition you can also use the [ytfzf](https://github.com/pystardust/ytfzf) script if it is in your $PATH, it's options are available in the mpmrc file.